dkelsey/dkelsey.github.io/content/posts/i-think-its-like-this.md

 I'm drawing from "uncle Bob's Clean Code" talk.

-He describes how, with a green field project programmers can move like lighning and acheive amazing things quickly.
+He describes how, with a green field project programmers can move like lightning and achieve amazing things quickly.
 As time progresses and the code base grows, it becomes harder and harder for the programmers to add features and fix bugs.

 Whey?

-Bob describes the senario:
+Bob describes the scenario:

 How many of you have experience this:

 you work on a hard problem and you try a bunch of things and eventually you get it to work.
 You yell "no body tough it!
 Quick check it in!"

-You congratulate eachother, and move on.
+You congratulate each other, and move on.

 Fixing the problem is not finishing.
 Your next task is to "clean" the code.
 Re-write, refactor, so that the code makes sense, does what it's supposed to do, is maintainable.